mdmtk/docs/edge/source/guide/csp/wifi.md

 #### Use DHCP
 Pivotal parm: Yes

+Description:

-Description: When selected DHCP will be used.
-When not selected, Static IP address is used and the following IP address settings should be provided:
+>When this parm is selected, DHCP will be used.
+When not selected, Static IP address is used.

+>Most modern networks use DHCP to automatically assign IP Addresses to devices when they join the network.
+If DHCP is used, then all requisite IP Address information will be obtained automatically and no additional information will need to be provided.

+>If DHCP cannot be used for a particular network, then all IP Address information that is needed to operate on that network will need to be specified.
+None of the following IP Address information parms can be left blank, but they may not all require meaningful values, depending on the network.

 ##### **Static IP Address**
 Settable if: The Network Action is "Add a New Network" *AND* the "Use DHCP" box is not checked